Defensive Rebalancing for Automated Market Makers: Abstract

 \section{Abstract}

-This paper introduces and analyzes \emph{defensive rebalancing}, a novel mechanism for protecting constant-function market makers (CFMMs) from value leakage due to arbitrage.
+This paper introduces and analyzes \emph{defensive rebalancing}, a novel mechanism for preventing arbitrageurs from extracting surplus from networks of constant-function market makers (CFMMs).

 A \emph{rebalancing} transfers assets directly from one CFMM's pool to another's, bypassing the CFMMs' standard trading protocols.
-In any \emph{arbitrage-prone} configuration, we prove there exists a rebalancing to an \textit{arbitrage-free} configuration that strictly increases some CFMMs' liquidities without reducing the liquidities of the others.
-Moreover, we prove that a configuration is arbitrage-free if and only if it is \emph{Pareto efficient} under rebalancing, meaning that any further direct asset transfers must decrease some CFMM's liquidity.
+In any \emph{arbitrage-prone} configuration, we prove there exists a rebalancing to an \emph{arbitrage-free} configuration that strictly increases the liquidity of at least one participating CFMM without decreasing the liquidity of any other participating CFMM.
+Moreover, we prove that a configuration is arbitrage-free if and only if it is \emph{Pareto efficient} under rebalancing.

-We prove that for any log-concave trading function, including the ubiquitous constant product market maker, the search for an optimal, arbitrage-free rebalancing that maximizes global liquidity while ensuring no participant is worse off can be cast as a convex optimization problem with a unique, computationally tractable solution.
+We prove that for any log-concave trading function, including the ubiquitous constant-product market maker, finding an optimal arbitrage-free rebalancing that maximizes the aggregate liquidity of the participating CFMMs while preserving each participant's liquidity can be formulated as a convex optimization problem with a unique, computationally tractable solution.

-We extend this framework to \emph{mixed rebalancing}, where a subset of participating CFMMs use a combination of direct transfers and standard trades to transition to an arbitrage-free configuration while harvesting arbitrage profits from non-participating CFMMs, and from price oracle market makers such as centralized exchanges.
+We extend this framework to \emph{mixed rebalancing}, where a subset of participating CFMMs use a combination of direct transfers and standard trades to transition to an arbitrage-free configuration while capturing arbitrage opportunities from non-participating CFMMs and external price-setting oracles such as centralized exchanges.

-Our results provide a rigorous foundation for future AMM protocols that proactively defend liquidity providers against arbitrage.
+Our results provide a rigorous foundation for future CFMM protocols that coordinate defensive rebalancing to internalize arbitrage surplus within networks of CFMMs.